With CBD popularity at an all-time high, consumers are still trying to sort the best products from the worst…

 Ultimately, consumers will be the ones to drive regulatory agencies to loosen their grip, which will help drive companies to create better products.

-Rest assured, the market will continue to mature, and I’m excited for all the folks out there who will learn more about the healing powers of cannabis-based medicine as they are better informed.
+Rest assured, the market will continue to mature, and we’re excited for all the folks out there who will learn more about the healing powers of cannabis-based medicine as they are better informed.

 Many of our members probably had conversations at Thanksgiving with friends and family about taking CBD or how CBD oil is helping to improve the quality of life of their pets.
 As more and more people are informed and spread the good word, that’s what’s going to make this a market worth $20 billion.